top of page

 Acupuncture is rather inexpensive and has fewer side effects than medication therapy.
 On the upside, you might need a course of acupuncture therapy before you notice any improvement.
 People respond to acupuncture differently.
 Factors such as the severity of neuropathic symptoms, underlying health conditions, and individual differences in acupuncture response can influence treatment outcomes.
 You would have to try acupuncture to see if it is for you.
 If not, there certainly are other promising treatments for neuropathic pain such as Scrambler therapy, drugs that target N-methyl-D-aspartate (NMDA) receptors, stem cell therapy, and even gene therapy.

-Schedule your introductory acupuncture session by calling 727-252-6060 or send me a message via the website www.pointofcure.com.
+Schedule your introductory acupuncture session by calling 727-252-6060 or messaging me.

 References